31-DM/31-DM/README.md

 # Dev Misra

 ## About Me
-MBA candidate at Cornell SC Johnson College of Business with a background in business analytics, strategy, and technology consulting.
+MBA candidate at Cornell SC Johnson College of Business with a background in business analytics, strategy, and consulting.
 I apply data-driven methodologies to drive decision-making, efficiency, and business transformation.

 Previously, I worked at KPMG as a consultant in their Digital Lighthouse group, where I led cross-functional initiatives in **tech strategy, digital transformation, post-merger integration, and business process optimization** for clients in **telecom, finance, healthcare, and energy**.
 My expertise lies at the intersection of **business analytics, technology integration, and strategic problem-solving**.